-- (b) The differentiation of the life course: this means that across time, people go through more different statuses than in the past (for example, they can be single, cohabitant, married, separated, divorced or remarried over their life span, or even only over the period of transition to adulthood).
+- (b) The differentiation of the life course: this means that over time people attain many more different types of status than in the past (for example, they can be single, cohabiting, married, separated, divorced or remarried over their life span, or even only over the period of transition to adulthood).
 This principle means that in practice, the accumulation of disadvantages (over time or at the same time) would have to be taken into account in youth policy designs.
-For example, young people that are from lower social background and that simultaneously suffer from health issues; or, young people that are not working and not studying or in training, etc. would have to have access to different combined policies and not mutually-excluded ones.
-This would, in terms of policy, require more information and longitudinal counselling on the establishment of individual priorities and that no limit of the number of times and institutions young people can get their support from is established. - (2) "Things" happen for conjoint reasons, thus youth policies must be multidimensional and dynamic.
-An important aspect about the transition to adulthood is the interdependency in the timing and nature of the transitional events (both demographic and others).
-In the recent past, mid past century, the order of events in the transition to adulthood was not diversified and had a clear and normative order: people would first finish and leave school, secondly enter the labour market, and only then think about having a family or even starting to start a consensual union.
-In contemporary contexts, however, the complexity of the order or sequence of the various transitions is even higher.
-This is because not only do the order of events become more irregular (it is more common to start a family without being in a consensual union, or entering the labour market without leaving school, or returning to school after entering the labour market, etc.) but also the relation between the events becomes more interdependent.
-This means that having trouble in accomplishing one transition would have serious effects for accomplishing the next ones.
+For example, young people from lower social backgrounds that have health problems or young people that are not working, studying or in training would have to have access to different policies simultaneously and these policies should not be mutually exclusive.
+This would, in terms of policy, require more information and longitudinal counselling on the establishment of individual priorities, and require that no limit be established for the number of times and institutions from which young people can draw support. - (2) "Things" happen for conjoint reasons, thus youth policies must be multidimensional and dynamic.
+An important aspect of the transition to adulthood is the interdependency in the timing and nature of the transitional events (demographic events and others).
+In the recent past, the order of events in the transition to adulthood was mainly one, with a clear and normative order: people would finish school and enter the labour market, and only then think about having a family or even starting to marry or cohabit.
+In contemporary contexts, however, the complexity of the order or sequence of the various transitions is even greater.
+This is because not only do the order of events become more irregular (for example, it is becoming more common to start a family without being married or cohabiting, to enter the labour market without leaving school or to return to school after entering the labour market) but also the relation between the events becomes more interdependent.
+This means that having trouble in accomplishing one transition would have serious effects for accomplishing the others.
 Ultimately this also means that if life is a process and problems are connected, policies and solutions made available for young people also have to be integrated.

-From a working-class background, Ana is suffering from hyper-reflexivity regarding her own life and from the incapacity to choose between two no-win situations.
+From a working-class background, Ana is suffering from hyper-reflexivity regarding her own life and from the incapacity to choose between lose-lose situations.
 Having lived alone for a few years, though recently joined by her boyfriend, Ana wants to leave her job (in her words, a very stressful one, marked by unpleasant hierarchical relations).
 Besides this professional goal, she wants to get married and pregnant.
 Knowing that one decision will exclude the other, she feels incapable of making a choice and is becoming more and more anxious, to the point that the only decision she seems able to make is to return to psychotherapy.
 A second nervous breakdown, again hidden from her family and friends, is the most predictable situation in the short-term.